 Mediation is typically better for your child.

 Children are affected by divorce, and mediation can be one way to help your child deal with the divorce in a healthier way.
-Instead of being dragged through the court system, National Family Solutions reviewed and asked who they want to live with, and instead of feeling like both parents are putting them in the middle, mediation’s sole purpose is to enable parents to work together for the child’s best interests.
-Instead of fighting and court systems, the parents establish an agreement that allows them both to parent equally and give each parent what they want in regards to the best interest of the child.
+Instead of being dragged through the court system and asked who they want to live with, and instead of feeling like both parents are putting them in the middle, mediation’s sole purpose is to enable parents to work together for the child’s best interests.
+Instead of fighting and court systems, the parents establish an agreement that allows them both to parent equally and give each parent what they want in regard to the best interest of the child.

 Mediators do not have any personal stake.